DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - However, the player can still EXPLORE the apartments to keep the space interesting

 ### Visuals
-- The apartments will no longer be in the order of the game as they currently are
+- Dense mindbreak splotches along the critical path
+- Mindbreak splotches along the critical path will become more dense for each apartment level.
+I.E. floor 4 has the least.
+Floor 2 has the most
+-

 - Remember, we are moving them to the orb scene before the boss level

 # Vendor Rework